Britain's Johnson enters the EU lions' den

-The mop-haired politician, who led last month's referendum campaign to take Britain out of the European Union, was on his best behaviour at his first EU foreign ministers' meeting.
+The mop-haired politician, who led last month's referendum campaign to take Britain out of the European Union, was on his best behavior at his first EU foreign ministers' meeting.

 "We have to give effect to the will of the people and leave the European Union, but that in no sense means that we are leaving Europe," Britain's newly minted foreign secretary said.